 This course is the second course in a two-semester sequence designed to stress the principles of biology.
 Life processes are examined primarily at the organismal and population levels.
 PREREQUISITE: BIO 101.
 Mode of delivery: face-to-face.
 3 lecture hours, 2 laboratory hours.
-Spring and Summer semesters.
+Spring semester.